Essential Home Recording Studio Equipment List For Beginners

 So, where do you even start?

 In this guide, I will share a list of essential home recording studio equipment to get you started.
 While this is not an exhaustive list, it covers what you mainly need to get your home studio up and running.
-So, if you are a beginner here looking for the where to start from, this list should give you an idea of what is needed to get your home recording studio up and running.
+So, if you are a beginner here looking for the where to start from, this list should give you an idea of what is needed to get your home recording studio up and running (or you could take a look at some home recording studio bundles to get up and running, they will help to minimize the upfront cost of your home recording studio).

 So sit back and relax because you are in the right place.